 See, the thing is, not all tanning methods are safe.
 People with lighter skin will typically be more inclined to seek out tanning aids such as sunscreen to produce more melanin.
-However, it should be said that the sun can be dangerous for anyone regardless of their skin type.
+However, it should be said that the sun can be dangerous for anyone regardless of their skin type

 So, to rephrase our initial question: why should you always have some coconut oil with you during summer?
-Also how does coconut oil work for tanning?
-When you’re sunbathing, your skin soaks in Vitamin D, which is essential
+Also, how does coconut oil work for tanning?
+When sunbathing, your skin soaks in Vitamin D, which is essential

 D absorption and the destructive UV rays.
-Coconut oil does not thwart the absorption of this all-important vitamin from sunlight.
+On the other hand, coconut oil does not thwart the absorption of this all-important vitamin from sunlight.

 Another highly-useful consequence of coconut oil sun tanning is that you won’t have to spend as much time sunbathing as you would when using conventional sun care products.
-Conveniently enough, when you use coconut oil for tanning outside, the skin absorbs coconut oil fairly quickly.
+Conveniently enough, when you use coconut oil for tanning outside, the skin absorbs coconut oil reasonably quickly.
 The saturated fats act as an energizer that boosts the melanin-producing layer of skin that’s located right beneath the surface when exposed to the sun.